okeefm/s3g/readme.markdown

 # s3g

 S3g is an attempt at implementing the MakerBot serial protocol in python.
-The main goal is to control some plotter devices.
-If it proves useful, then certainly something else could be done with it.

 ## Usage

-For now, just some unit tests:
+To run the module unit tests (requires python 2.7+ or [unittest2](http://pypi.python.org/pypi/unittest2)):

-    python s3g_test.py
+    python unit_tests.py

-Once it can pass these, then some comms handler, etc. It's only going to support a blocking interface.

 ## Reference